DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Further Steps

-_Developer_ will do everything necessary to paper assignments in [Developer Assigns Intellectual Property](#contractor-assigns-intellectual-property), make them legally effective, and help _Blockchain Commons_ enforce the rights assigned. _Blockchain Commons_ will notify _Developer_ by e-mail of any further steps required, provide all necessary documentation, and reimburse _Developer_ for reasonable out-of-pocket expenses.
+_Developer_ will do everything necessary to paper assignments in [Developer Assigns Intellectual Property](#contractor-assigns-intellectual-property), make them legally effective, and help _Dyvers Hands_ enforce the rights assigned. _Dyvers Hands_ will notify _Developer_ by e-mail of any further steps required, provide all necessary documentation, and reimburse _Developer_ for reasonable out-of-pocket expenses.

 ## Blockchain Commons Can Act on Developer's Behalf

 ### What Blockchain Commons Can Do

-_Blockchain Commons_ can take action under [Further Steps](#further-steps) on _Developer_'s behalf if _Blockchain Commons_ can't find _Developer_, if _Developer_ isn't capable of doing so, or if _Developer_ refuses to do so.
+_Dyvers Hands_ can take action under [Further Steps](#further-steps) on _Developer_'s behalf if _Dyvers Hands_ can't find _Developer_, if _Developer_ isn't capable of doing so, or if _Developer_ refuses to do so.

 ### Legal Intent

-In legal terms of art, _Blockchain Commons_ and _Developer_ intend [What Blockchain Commons Can Do](#what-blockchain-commons-can-do) to appoint _Blockchain Commons_ as _Developer_'s "attorney in fact with full right of substitution" to act on _Developer_'s behalf under [Further Steps](#further-steps).
+In legal terms of art, _Dyvers Hands_ and _Developer_ intend [What Blockchain Commons Can Do](#what-blockchain-commons-can-do) to appoint _Dyvers Hands_ as _Developer_'s "attorney in fact with full right of substitution" to act on _Developer_'s behalf under [Further Steps](#further-steps).

 ## Other Intellectual Property

-_Developer_ licenses _Blockchain Commons_ to do everything that would otherwise infringe _Intellectual Property Rights_ that _Developer_ can license, other than _New Intellectual Property_, that _Developer_'s _Contributions_ use or build on.
-The license continues forever, cannot be revoked, imposes no royalty or other charge, and allows _Blockchain Commons_ to sublicense.
+_Developer_ licenses _Dyvers Hands_ to do everything that would otherwise infringe _Intellectual Property Rights_ that _Developer_ can license, other than _New Intellectual Property_, that _Developer_'s _Contributions_ use or build on.
+The license continues forever, cannot be revoked, imposes no royalty or other charge, and allows _Dyvers Hands_ to sublicense.

 # Working Relationship

 ## Independence

-_Developer_ will decide when, where, and how to work under this agreement, with the discretion of an independent contractor. _Developer_ will not have any power to enter agreements or take other legal action on _Blockchain Commons_' behalf.
+_Developer_ will decide when, where, and how to work under this agreement, with the discretion of an independent contractor. _Developer_ will not have any power to enter agreements or take other legal action on _Dyvers Hands_' behalf.

 ## Personnel

 If the _Work Order_ allows, _Developer_ can use employee and contractor personnel to do any work under this agreement.
-Those personnel will be employees and contractors of _Developer_, not _Blockchain Commons_.
+Those personnel will be employees and contractors of _Developer_, not _Dyvers Hands_.

 ## No Benefits

-Neither _Developer_ nor any _Developer_ personnel will receive any employee benefits from _Blockchain Commons_.
+Neither _Developer_ nor any _Developer_ personnel will receive any employee benefits from _Dyvers Hands_.

 ## Compliance